herbeline/head-md-time-in-time-out/process/README.md

-# Waiting
+# Waiting & attempts on speeding up or slowing down time
-For this project, I was curious about the notion of waiting.

 ## How much time I wait in a day
 - 8:05->8:12 (7 minutes) = waiting for the bus